AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Big data synchronization/Use DataWorks to synchronize data from a Hadoop cluster to an Alibaba Cloud Elasticsearch
         cluster.md

 5. [Step 4: Create and run a data synchronization task](#section_p0a_vwy_icq)

-    Configure a data synchronization script to import the data synchronized by Data Integration into the Elasticsearch cluster.
+    Configure a data synchronization script to store the data collected by Data Integration to the Elasticsearch cluster.
 The exclusive resource group is registered with Data Integration as a resource to run tasks.
 This resource group retrieves data from data sources and runs the task of writing data to the Elasticsearch cluster.
 The task is issued by Data Integration.

 6. [Step 5: View synchronization results](#section_ti9_ca0_mkb)